jhuapl-bio/GE-Workshop-Sandbox/Advanced_Metagenomics.md

 ### TaxTriage Trial Run

-This process is going to be one of the primary workflows from QC to Assembly, with Kraken2 in the middle for classification of unknown taxa
+This process is going to be one of the primary workflows from QC to Assembly, with Kraken2 in the middle for classification of unknown taxa.

 You will need to use `WSL2` on Windows and ensure you have Nextflow Installed with `Docker`